Fast Cars & Food Halls —My visit to Portugal

 The Market really is the best of the best in Lisbon and caters to locals and tourists alike.
 If you only have a day or two to dine, this is where you need to come for the most variety and highest quality culinary offerings.
-The concept is interesting in that the food hall and public market are in the same building One the left the other on the right.
-Each has a totally different vibe with essentially separate spaces but convenient to have them both under one roof.
-Also notable that all the food was served on real dishware vs disposable containers.
+The concept is unusual in that the food hall and public market are in the same building.
+One the left the other on the right.
+Each has a totally different vibe with mostly separate spaces but convenient to have them both under one roof.
+Also notable that all the food was served on real dishware vs. disposable containers.
 When was the last time you saw that!?

-Food portions were full-sized.
-This is okay if you have a specific restaurant or dish in mind, but was a bit prohibitive when you’d prefer to sample many different items.
+Food portions were full-sized, which is okay if you have a specific restaurant or dish in mind, but was a bit prohibitive when you’d prefer to sample many different items.
 So, make it your meal destination or plan on sharing because it’s not set for grazing.

 Gourmet food halls and markets are one of the biggest culinary trends happening right now.
 Community eating has existed since the beginning of time, of course, but no longer is it relegated to family reunions and shopping mall food courts.
 Dining halls are popping up in global cities around the world (TimeOut has four alone, with a fifth opening in NYC this spring); think well-known Italian marketplace Eataly, which is now open in 6 locations around the U.S., and the bustling Melrose Market in Seattle.